pressable/pressable-cache-management/README.md

 A few notes about the sections above:

-*   "Contributors" is a comma separated list of wordpress.org usernames
+*   "Contributors" otarhe, wpjess, paulhtrott, georgestephanis
-*   "Tags" is a comma separated list of tags that apply to the plugin
+*   "Tags"
-*   "Requires at least" is the lowest version that the plugin will work on
+*   "Requires at least" WordPress 6.0
-*   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
+*   "Tested up to" WordPress 6.1
 *   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.

  Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used for displaying information about the plugin.
 In this situation, the only thing considered from the trunk `readme.txt` is the stable tag pointer.
 Thus, if you develop in trunk, you can update the trunk `readme.txt` to reflect changes in